FilipeMCruzBJSS/kafka-rewind-spike/README.md

 This small project evaluates how easy it is to rewind a kafka topic partition by offset or timestamp.

-Related to a project for bet365.

 ## Description

 This project uses the `github.com/segmentio/kafka-go` library internally.
-That library exposes a function on the `Reader` struct, [SetOffsetAt](https://pkg.go.dev/github.com/segmentio/kafka-go#Reader.c), that accomplishes what the related spike was looking for.
+That library exposes a function on the `Reader` struct, [SetOffsetAt](https://pkg.go.dev/github.com/segmentio/kafka-go#Reader.SetOffsetAt), that accomplishes what the related spike was looking for.

 The project creates four kafka readers, one for each partition, each one has a different behavior as explained here: